btbytes/old_btbytes.github.io/index.md

 But, you will also miss out on some characters that are benign.

-So, I wrote this little script, which probably has 1:30::code:documentation ration ;)
+So, I wrote this little script, which probably has 1:30::code:documentation ratio ;)

 I also added a little nice UX improvement.
 Often times, random strings have a character or two that make it hard to double click and select the whole string.
 In my experience it is `@` and `%`.